zhengqu-x/zhengqu-x.github.io/_teaching/2015-fall-linear-programming.md

 location: "Hong Kong"
 ---

 Regular undergraduate teaching conducted each spring semester from 2015 through 2024.
-This course covers fundamental theory of linear programming.
+This course covers fundamental theory and algorithms of linear programming.